ntoll/upytest/README.md

 ```

 Just like PyTest, use the `assert` statement to verify test expectations.
 As
-shown above, a string following a comma is used as the value for the resulting
+shown above, a string following a comma is used as the value for any resulting
 `AssertionError` should the `assert` fail.

 Sometimes you need to skip existing tests.
 Simply use the `skip` decorator like